renovatebot/renovate/docs/usage/configuration-options.md

 Also check out the `followTag` configuration option above if you wish Renovate to keep you pinned to a particular release tag.

+## includeMirrors

+By default, Renovate does not operate on repositories that are mirrors.

+Change this setting to `true` to include repositories that are mirrors as Renovate targets.

 ## includePaths

 If you wish for Renovate to process only select paths in the repository, use `includePaths`.